pydantic/pydantic/docs/usage/models.md

 One exception will be raised regardless of the number of errors found, that `ValidationError` will contain information about all the errors and how they happened.

-You can access these errors in a several ways:
+You can access these errors in several ways:

 `e.errors()`
 : method will return list of errors found in the input data.